Carla Guevara Laforteza

-Maria Carla Helena Amado Guevara-Laforteza (born December 26, 1975) is a Filipino musical theater actress who performs in both local and international productions.
+Maria Carla Helena Amado Guevara-Laforteza (born December 26, 1975) is a Filipina musical theater actress who performs in both local and international productions.
 She is known for playing Kim and Gigi in Miss Saigon in West End, London, in the 1990s.
 She is also a recording artist and talent handler.

 Education and personal life

 On March 2, 2002, Guevara married dancer and chef Godfrey Laforteza III in Long Island, New York.
-Godfrey is a Chef.

 They have three children, including Sophia (born 2002), a singer and leader of the Los Angeles-based girl group Katseye.